Yao-Shao/Basketball-Game-Goal-Detector/README.md

 ### Annotation

 Basically, we label each frame as goal(1) or not goal(0).
-A frame is labeled as goal if the bottom of the basketball is below the loop and the top of the ball is in the nets.
+A frame is labeled as goal if from the time when the bottom of the basketball touches the loop to the time when the top of the ball is leaving the nets.

 ### Preprocess